nbessi/odoo_new_api_guideline/source/environment.rst

 Searching
 ---------
-Serching has not change a lot.
+Searching has not change a lot.
 Sadly the domain changes announced did not match release 8.0.

 You will find main changes below